detroitenglish/cloudflare-workers-webpack-plugin/README.md

 Note this is currently tagged as `beta`.
 I initially hacked this together in one evening, which sounds cool when good programmers say it.
 But I am by no means a good programmer.
 Cool is kind of a stretch as well.

-I don't tend to support the fancy-pants Enterprise Cloudflare Workers features anytime soon.
-Mucho dinero - eyeyey...!
+I don't plan on supporting the fancy-pants Enterprise Cloudflare Workers features anytime soon - mucho dinero! (eyeyey...)

 # Contributing